Open to all students

 The aim of this scheme is to match LGBTQ (lesbian, gay, bisexual or transgender and queer) students with mentors in Birmingham from a range of occupations to receive guidance and advice about the choices they made in their careers.
 You will meet your mentor a minimum of three times to benefit from their experiences as out men and women in the workplace.

-The scheme is run jointly by the Equality and Diversity team, the Guild LGBTQ Association, Careers Network and Sean Russell Consulting and sponsored by the Birmingham-based law firm Gowling WLG.
+The scheme is run jointly by the Equality and Diversity team, the Guild LGBTQ Association, Careers Network and Sean Russell Consulting.

 To apply to the scheme you need to complete an application form that will help you to understand what you hope to gain from the mentoring relationship and how you will make the most out of the opportunity.

-The preferences you give at the launch event for a mentor will be considered alongside your application form.
-If you are unable to attend the launch event, we will do our best to find a mentor that suits the interested expressed on your application form.
+If you were available to attend our launch event on Tuesday 17 October, we will take your mentor preferences into account with your application form.
+If you were unavailble to attend the launch event, we will do our best to find a mentor that suits your interests expressed on your application form.

 Please click on the icons below to find out more: